pyca/cryptography/docs/hazmat/primitives/aead.rst

         :param nonce: A 12 byte value. **NEVER REUSE A NONCE** with a key.
         :type nonce: :term:`bytes-like`
-        :param bytes data: The data to decrypt (with tag appended).
+        :param data: The data to decrypt (with tag appended).
+        :type data: :term:`bytes-like`
-        :param bytes associated_data: Additional data to authenticate.
+        :param associated_data: Additional data to authenticate.
 Can be ``None`` if none was passed during encryption.
+        :type associated_data: :term:`bytes-like`
         :returns bytes: The original plaintext.
         :raises cryptography.exceptions.InvalidTag: If the authentication tag
             doesn't validate this exception will be raised.
 This will occur